Sora8d/chat-app-api/messaging_api/notes.md

 - The way Message checks if an user exists makes it able for non participants of the conversation to send messages to conversations.
 Have to fix it.
 - User-conversations for some reason dont update at certain times.
 (Error happens in CreateGetMEssage test with flush commented out, after the first iteration.)

+- Add a way to insert multiple UserConversations, current one is not efficient for multiple instances.